FasterXML/jackson-jaxrs-providers/README.md

 ```

 ## Using Jakarta

+A note on compatibility of JAXB annotations module, Jakarta 3.0 API libraries for JAXB: with Jackson 2.12,
-* Jakarta can be referenced for the JAXRS module by using the classifier "jakarta" in your dependency
+Jakarta versions can be referenced for the JAXB module by using the classifier "jakarta" in your dependency

 ```
 <dependency>
     <groupId>com.fasterxml.jackson.jaxrs</groupId>
-    <artifactId>jackson-jaxrs-base</artifactId>
+    <artifactId>jackson-jaxrs-json</artifactId>
     <classifier>jakarta</classifier>
 </dependency>
 ```